Pediatric Ophthalmology and Adult Strabismus

 Application Process

-Once the application deadline is reached at the end of September, our selection committee contacts the top candidates for interviews to take place within the following 4-6 weeks.
-These are in person or through distance telecommunications.
-We reach out to candidates with the final decision by mid-December.
+Once the application deadline is reached at the end of September, our selection committee contacts the candidates shortlisted for interviews.
+Interviews usually take place in early November and are typically done virtually.
+The results of the match are usually out by mid-December.

 Requirements

-- Some international fellows might be required to pass an English language proficiency exam (IELTS) to satisfy the requirements for a Nova Scotia defined licence.
-Some fellows are exempted from this exam.
-Refer to the website of College of Physicians and Surgeons of Nova Scotia for the latest information on this or reach out to the fellowship program director for further information.
+· Some international fellows might be required to pass an English language proficiency exam to satisfy the requirements for a Nova Scotia defined licence.
+Refer to the website of College of Physicians and Surgeons of Nova Scotia for the latest information on this or reach out to the fellowship program coordinator for further information.

 Contact Information